Windos/windos.github.io/_posts/2017-03-06-trello-report.md

 ### First things first

-There's some preliminary things to do before diving into automating Trello, obviously the first thing on the list is installing the module.
+There's some preliminary things to do before diving into automating Trello.
+Obviously the first thing on the list is installing the module.
 There's a few ways to do this, and Adam include some methods on the GitHub repo; I'll include the one I used here: